sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     ![](Images/image214.png)

-1. Because you selected the option to **Send an email invitation**, your fellow student will receive an email invitation in his or her odl_user_id’s Inbox.
-To verify this email was received, you must open an InPrivate browsing session to impersonate your fellow student’s tenant.
-This enables you to access your fellow student’s odl_user_id Administrator account within the student’s tenant, and therefore access this odl_user_id’s Outlook Inbox.
+1. Because you selected the option to **Send an email invitation**, your odl_user_id will receive an email invitation in his or her odl_user_id’s Inbox.
+To verify this email was received, you must open an InPrivate browsing session to impersonate your odl_user_id’s tenant.
+This enables you to access your odl_user_id Administrator account within the student’s tenant, and therefore access this odl_user_id’s Outlook Inbox.

     On your taskbar, right-click on the **Microsoft Edge** icon and select **New InPrivate window** in the menu that appears.
 1. This opens an InPrivate browsing session.
 Maximize the InPrivate browser window, and then enter the following URL in the address bar: **<https://outlook.office365.com/mail/inbox>**